Computing secure key rates for quantum key distribution with untrusted devices: Results

-We apply our method to two commonly studied DI scenarios, in which Alice and Bob each perform parameter estimation on 2 binary-outcome measurements\footnote{For QKD purposes, Bob will need to perform a third measurement for key generation, corresponding to $\Y{0}$ in Eq.~\eqref{dwbound}, but we do not use this when bounding $H(\X{0}|E)$}.
-(See~\cite{SM} for our results in some other scenarios, including distributions optimized for tilted CHSH inequalities~\cite{acin12}.)
+We apply our method to two commonly studied DI scenarios, in which Alice and Bob each perform parameter estimation on 2 binary-outcome measurements.
+(For QKD purposes, Bob will need to perform a third measurement for key generation, corresponding to $\Y{0}$ in Eq.~\eqref{dwbound}, but we do not use this when bounding $H(\X{0}|E)$.)
+Our results are shown in Fig.~\ref{fig:DI}.
+Results in some other scenarios, including distributions optimized for tilted CHSH inequalities~\cite{acin12}, are presented in Sec.~IV of the Supplement.
 The first scenario is parametrized by a depolarizing-noise value $q\in[0,1/2]$, and corresponds to performing the ideal CHSH measurements {(i.e. $A_0 = Z$, $A_1 = X$, $B_0 = (Z+X)/\sqrt{2}$) and $B_1 = (Z - X)/\sqrt{2}$)} on the Werner state $(1-2q)\ket{\Phi^+}\bra{\Phi^+} + (q/2)\idty$, where $\ket{\Phi^+}$ is the Bell state $(\ket{00} + \ket{11})/\sqrt{2}$ {and $Z$ and $X$ are Pauli operators}.
 The second scenario is a limited-detection-efficiency model parametrized by $\eta \in [0,1]$, where for every measurement the outcome $1$ is flipped to $0$ with probability $1-\eta$.
 This is a simplistic model for a photonic setup where all non-detection events are mapped to the outcome $0$~\cite{eberhard93}.
-For this scenario, we use different states and measurements for each value of $\eta$, to maximize the CHSH value.
+For this scenario, we use different states and measurements for each value of $\eta$, as follows: to compute the $H(\X{0}|E)$ bound, we first optimize the state and parameter-estimation measurements to maximize the CHSH value the same way as in~\cite{eberhard93}; then to compute the $r_\infty$ curves, we optimized the key-generating measurement $\Y{0}$ on its own without changing the state or other measurements.
+In principle, this yields parameter choices that may be suboptimal for maximizing $H(\X{0}|E)$ or $r_\infty$, since maximizing either of these quantities is not necessarily equivalent to maximizing CHSH value (this was later confirmed in~\cite{brown21,brown21optimal}, which aimed to optimize the rates directly).
+However, our method is too computationally intensive to attempt to maximize $H(\X{0}|E)$ or $r_\infty$ directly, so we use the CHSH value as an indirect proxy (since it can be optimized independently of our bounds).